-Outside benefits, such as VA benefits, employment-related tuition benefits, or need-based state and federal grants, reduce the Reed grant first, then any recommended loan and work eligibility.
+Outside benefits, such as employment-related tuition benefits or need-based state and federal grants, reduce the Reed grant first, then any recommended loan and work eligibility.

 Applying for Aid

-The self-service link allows students to check the status of their financial aid application, review financial aid eligibility, accept or decline financial aid resources, and report any outside resources, such as private scholarships, to the financial aid office.
+The self-service link allows students to check the status of their financial aid application, review financial aid eligibility, and accept or decline financial aid resources.
 Information regarding creating a self-service account will be sent to admission applicants who indicate they wish to be considered for financial aid and to continuing students who submit a financial aid application.
 By creating a self-service account, a student agrees to participate in electronic transactions with the financial aid office.
 Students who wish to opt out of electronic transactions and receive a paper award notification must notify the financial aid office in writing via the U.S. Postal Service.

 To apply for federal and institutional (Reed) financial aid, admission applicants must file the Free Application for Federal Student Aid (FAFSA).
-In addition, to apply for institutional (Reed) financial aid, admission applicants must file the College Scholarship Service’s PROFILE form.
-Applicants whose parents are divorced or separated must also have a Noncustodial PROFILE (NCP) submitted by the applicant's noncustodial parent to be considered for institutional (Reed) financial aid.
+In addition, to apply for institutional financial aid, admission applicants must file the CSS Profile application.
+In cases where an applicant’s parents are divorced or separated, both biological parents must complete a CSS Profile in order to be considered for institutional financial aid.
 After these forms are submitted to the appropriate processors, the applicant receives confirmation that the forms have been processed, and the college receives the processed data.
-If the applicant’s application for financial aid is submitted by the stated deadlines, an estimated offer of financial assistance will be available with the applicant’s admission decision.
-A verification worksheet (available on the IDOC or Reed College financial aid office website), as well as a signed copy of both applicant and parent IRS income tax returns for the current year, including all schedules and W-2 statements, are required and should be provided to the College Board IDOC service no later than April 15.
-The income tax returns, W-2 statements, and a verification worksheet must be received and processed before a final decision can be made on the applicant’s request for financial aid.
+If the applicant’s application for financial aid is submitted by the stated deadlines, an offer of financial assistance will be available within approximately 10 days of the applicant’s admission decision.
+A verification worksheet (available on the Institutional Documentation Service (IDOC) or Reed College financial aid office website), as well as a signed copy of both applicant and parent IRS income tax returns for the applicable year, including all schedules and W-2 statements, are required and should be provided to the College Board IDOC service.
 Any new or updated information provided to the financial aid office may change the applicant’s eligibility for financial aid.

 The following are priority deadlines for filing the three parts of the financial aid application for entering students: